kubernetes/minikube/site/content/en/docs/Contributing/documentation.en.md

 In production, the minikube website is served using [Netlify](https://netlify.com/)

+## Small or cosmetic contributions

+Use Github's repositories and markdown editor as described by [Kubernetes's general guideline for documentation contributing](https://kubernetes.io/docs/contribute/start/#submit-a-pull-request)

 ## Local documentation website

 To serve documentation pages locally, clone the `minikube` repository and run: